JorisJamers/homework-openshift/README.md

 You can either run this in your homefolder or anywhere you want.
 If you do use the script provided with the repo please move it to your homefolder.

+#### Script actions

+When the script cloned the repo and changed the __$GUID__ var in the __inventory__ it will start the __prerequisites.yml__ and afterwards the __deploy_cluster.yml__ scripts.

+These scipts are provided by the __ansible-playbook/openshift-ansible__ repo and is already on the bastion host.

+After these steps are done we will create some templates and add them to the cluster.
+This contains for example the creation of the persistent volumes.
+These are needed when you want to deploy applications with a need for persistent volumes, in our case we are going to deploy a persistent jenkins.

+When the templates are created we will create some more __projects__ or (namespaces) where we will deploy the applications to.

+Various serviceaccounts need a proper role to be able to access other projects.
+This will be done automatically by the script.

+Finally we will deploy an application called __openshift-tasks__ and create some users and groups that are needed to pass this homework assignement.
+Before we are going to create the admin user we will be sure to label the nodes so that the different groups will only use these nodes to deploy to.

 #### Admin user

 Once you have installed the cluster the cluster-admin will be configured within the script.
 You will be able to login to the console with the credentials :